vaetas/feather_icons_svg/README.md

 To fetch SVG icons from original Feather Icons repository, run `tool/fetch-icons.sh`.

-The SVG contains unsupported content.
-To fix all fetched icons, run `tool/fix_svg.dart`.
-This replaces invalid SVG attributes for every file and saves it.

 Finally, to run source code generation to create `flutter_icons_svg.dart` file with named constructor for every icon, run `tool/generator.dart`.